Wildlife Conservation Board funds environmental improvement and acquisition projects

-At its Feb.
-24 quarterly meeting, the Wildlife Conservation Board (WCB) approved approximately $14 million in grants to help restore and protect fish and wildlife habitat throughout California.
-Some of the 17 funded projects will benefit fish and wildlife – including some endangered species – while others will provide the public with access to important natural resources.
-Several projects will also demonstrate the importance of protecting working landscapes that integrate economic, social and environmental stewardship practices beneficial to the environment, landowners and the local community.
-The state funds for all these projects come from initiatives approved by voters to help preserve and protect California’s natural resources.
+At its Nov.
+21 quarterly meeting, the Wildlife Conservation Board (WCB) approved approximately $14.4 million in grants to help restore and protect fish and wildlife habitat throughout California.
+Some of the 14 funded projects will provide benefits to fish and wildlife – including some endangered species – while others will provide the public with access to important natural resources.
+Several projects will also demonstrate the importance of protecting working landscapes that integrate economic, social and environmental stewardship practices beneficial to the environment, land owners and the local community.
+The funds for all these projects come from bond initiatives approved by voters to help preserve and protect California’s natural resources.
 Some of the funded projects include:

 ■A $563,000 grant to Central Coast Salmon Enhancement for a cooperative project with the California Department of Fish and Wildlife’s Fisheries Restoration Grant Program and the County of San Luis Obispo, to improve fish passage on Pismo Creek, six miles south of San Luis Obispo.

 ■A $681,000 grant to the Tahoe City Public Utilities District for a cooperative project with the North Lake Tahoe Resort Association to rehabilitate the boat ramp at the Lake Tahoe Public Access Facility on Lake Forest Road, two miles northeast of Tahoe City in Placer County.